Newtown Row or High Street

 On Monday we take the Old Mans Suit and raise a bob or three

-Were nearly at the Co-Op now, the tried and trusted shop
+Were nearly at the co-Op now, the tried and trusted shop

 Make sure you have your share number, or your divvy it will stop!